FlockBots/review-bot/README.md

 > @review_bot "Caol Ila"

 Lists up to 10 of the user's reviews which titles contain the phrase 'Caol Ila'.
+The order doesn't matter and as stated above the search is case insensitive.

 ### Per subreddit